f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Monitoring VELOS LCD Status via API
 -----------------------------------------

-Each VELOS chassis has an LCD for initial configuration, alarms, ans basic monitoring.
+Each VELOS chassis has an LCD for initial configuration, alarms, and basic monitoring.
 You can check the health of the LCD with the following API call.

 .. code-block:: bash